28 February, 2024

 Exactly who pays will depend upon who was at fault for the missed departure and whether or not you took out comprehensive travel insurance.

-There is no clear-cut yes or no answer for missed flights being covered by travel insurance, but in a nutshell, you would be covered if you missed your flight for an insured reason.
-The reasons covered would be detailed in your insurer's policy wording.
+There is no clear cut yes or no answer for missed flights being covered by travel insurance, but in a nutshell, you would be covered if you missed your flight for an insured reason.
 However, if you miss a connecting flight because of travel delays caused by the airline, then you wouldn’t be covered.
+It is the airlines responsibility to get you on the next flight, rather than your insurer.

 Whilst in Australia, airlines are not obligated to compensate passengers whose flights are deferred or cancelled, they are required by law to assist you in rescheduling your flight if you are bumped from an oversold flight.